<style>

 This has moved the top of our stack 0x10 (or 16 in decimal) bytes down and therefore allocated 0x10 bytes.

 The reason we need 0x10 of space is because of [alignment](https://en.wikipedia.org/wiki/Data_structure_alignment).
-We only need 0x4 bytes to store the `int` argument on the stack but because of some [x86_64 shenanigans](https://stackoverflow.com/questions/5538079/why-alignment-is-16-bytes-on-64-bit-architecture) the stack pointer must be 16 byte aligned. ("ABI" stands for application binary interface for those who clicked the link)
+We only need 0x4 bytes to store the `int` argument on the stack but because of some [x86_64 shenanigans](https://stackoverflow.com/questions/5538079/why-alignment-is-16-bytes-on-64-bit-architecture) the stack pointer must be 16 byte aligned.

-After this instruction our stack looks like this
+After this instruction our stack looks like this:

 At this point in the execution we have the stack frame established and we perform a task.
-The only task that `foo()` does is call `bar()`, we see this in the instruction at address **0x000000000000068a**
+The only task that `foo()` does is call `bar()`, we see this in the instruction at address **0x000000000000068a**:

 ```asm